splunk/splunk-platform-automator/README.md

 ## Supported Ansible Versions

-The following Ansible versions are supported
+The following Ansible versions are tested and working with Splunkenizer, but any newer version should work as well.

 :white_check_mark: Ansible 2.4.0.x
 :white_check_mark: Ansible 2.4.3.x